-The next morning we visited the Children’s Museum of the Lowcountry: BEST PLACE EVER!
-If you’re visiting with children, this deff needs to be a check marked off of your list!
+Children’s Museum of the Lowcountry This one hits the top of our list for good reason!
 What I loved most about the museum is that unlike most childrens’ museums, the CML is all one level.
 When you walk in, to your right is a remarkable two-story kids’ castle built into the walls with realistic cupboards, a kids sized kings bed, cauldrons, and dress up!
 Under the castle is a pretend horse stable with stick horses and a pail to feed.
 Just past the castle is an art room full of supplies, easels, magnetic walls, and tables to fill your little one’s crafting heart for days!
 The best part about the art room?
 Anything you paint or create can be left to dry, and you can come back later in the day for free to pick it up and continue playing as long as you keep your sticker to re-enter!

 At the other end of the museum is a recreation of a Publix Market and great play area for kids 3 and under with toys, cubbies, and ride alongs.
 As you head to the play area, you’l pass through a building zone with LEGOs, big blocks, funky bricks, and more.
 After the building room is a water zone with a volcano built out of a wall, maneuvers to make the sun shine and rain pour down, and the benches?!
 They’re large coolers!
 Cutest thing ever!
 One of our favorite rooms however, was just past the water zone.
 As you finish playing with water, you’ll enter into a room with a Pirate’s crashed ship!
 Cling onboard to find a real life touch on a kids pirate ship play area with a rocking floor in the captain’s room, a sink, cubbies, and windows in the on board kitchen, a huge deck finished with a real telescope, and a fish net that drops down to catch realistic looking fish!
 If you’re feeling extra daring, throw on a pirate costume and head into the pirate’s jail cell-one of Col’s faves!